Steven L. Bistricky, Ph.D.

 His research focusing on psychological vulnerability and resilience has been published in influential journals such as Journal of Traumatic Stress, Journal of Affective Disorders, and Psychological Bulletin.
 In addition to using traditional self-report methods, his research has also employed experimental information processing methods and clinical neuroscience.

 Dr. Bistricky values being an educator, researcher, clinical supervisor, and mentor with students.
+He is the Associate Director of Clinical Training as of August 1, 2023.

 Internship and Postdoctoral Fellowship – University of California, San Francisco